 Support small, locally-owned, and home-based businesses.
 Residents expressed a preference for economic growth driven by local entrepreneurs and workforce development, prioritizing support for existing businesses over the introduction of large corporations and franchises.

 Do not Significantly Expand Existing Commercial Centers.
 Residents of the subarea expressed a desire to retain the general boundaries of the RNCCs, which serve as small-scale commercial hubs for the rural community.
 That said, some people expressed a desire for small and locally-owned retail, entertainment, and food service activities that serve residents in the community.
+Possible uses of RNCCs zoning for housing is also a concern that has been expressed.